Server-to-Server (S2S) card payments

 }'

-Save the transactionId from the response - it will be needed in the following steps.
+Save the transactionId from the response.
+You will need it in the next steps.

 Step 2: Retrieve the RSA public key

-Retrieve the public key used to encrypt card data:
+Retrieve the public key used to encrypt the card data:

 GET https://api-payments.dpay.pl/api/v1_0/cards/public-key